Intel Confidential Containers Guide

 This section pinpoints the most common reasons for attestation failure and provides guidance on how to resolve them.

-An attestation failure is indicated by the fact that pod is in Init:Error
+An attestation failure is indicated by the fact that pod is in Init:Error state and ATTESTATION FAILED message is present in the logs of the pod.

 Note